This post may contain affiliate links. For more information, read my disclosure policy.

 Ingredients Needed

-• Toasted pecans: learn two easy ways to toast nuts for this recipe!
+• Toasted pecans: It’s important toast nuts for this recipe to increase their flavor.
 You can substitute almonds.

 • Vanilla wafers: these cookies are the body of the truffle.
 You can also substitute graham crackers.
 You want to use finely crushed wafer crumbs – which is why I use a food processor.